Husenap/JalapenoMadness/_posts/projects/2016-04-25-jalapeno-madness.md

 - Phaser
 - Networking
 - Pixel Art
-date: 2016-03-28 12:56:00 +0200
+date: 2016-04-25 13:04:00 +0200
 description: Online Multiplayer game taking place in the desert where you run around as a Jalapeño.
 permalink: /projects/:year/:month/:day/:title/
 ---

 ## Background

-Ahh, Jalapeño Madness, probably one of the things I've had the most fun making, at the time of making this, my description for the game was:
+Ahh, Jalapeño Madness, probably one of the things I've had the most fun making.
+At the time of making this game, my description for the game was:

 > ## Jalapeno Madness
 >